Jason Geathers

-Jason Geathers (born September 8, 1980) is a former American football wide receiver in the Arena Football League for the San Jose SaberCats, Tampa Bay Storm, Arizona Rattlers and Orlando Predators.
-He was also a member of the New York Giants in the National Football League.
+Jason Geathers (born September 8, 1980) is an American former football wide receiver in the Arena Football League (AFL) for the San Jose SaberCats, Tampa Bay Storm, Arizona Rattlers and Orlando Predators.
+He was also a member of the New York Giants in the National Football League (NFL).
 He played college football at the University of Miami.

 Early years

 Geathers attended Spanish River Community High School.
 In football, he played as a running back, quarterback, wide receiver, linebacker and returner.
 As a junior, he was a part of a backfield that included future professional football players Lance Frazier and Ladaris Vann.

 As a senior, he recorded 1,612 total offensive yards, rushing 105 times for 846 yards and 8 touchdowns, making 15 receptions for 328 yards and 5 scores, while also completing 20 passes for 438 yards and 4 touchdowns.
 He finished his high school football career after posting over 5,000 yards of total offense, 57 touchdowns (48 rushing, 8 receiving, 1 fumble recovery) and passing for 11 touchdowns.

 As a senior, he also averaged 15.5 points per game in basketball and set personal bests in track of 10.7 seconds in the 100-meters and 22.4 seconds in the 200-meters.

 Geathers was considered an elite football recruit, receiving honors as Parade All-American, Palm Beach Post All-Area first-team, USA Today Honorable Mention All-American, ranked No. 5 overall by The Sporting News, ranked No. 8 on SuperPrep National 50 and No. 3 Florida, PrepStar Dream Team Top 100, selected to the Super 30 All-SEC Region by PrepStar, ranked No. 8 on the Sun-Sentinel national top 50, named Florida's #1 Tailback on Florida Times-Union Super 75, ranked No. 6 on Tampa Tribune national top 100, ranked No. 3 on Tampa Tribune Florida top 50, selected to the USA Today Super 25 preseason team, SuperPrep Preseason Elite 50 pick, Gridiron Greats Preseason Top 100 and National Recruiting Advisor Preseason Top 100 pick.